 Awards Panel (produces recommendations for national awards from nominations received)

 The members of these committees are appointed by trustees, usually by approving recommendations from the committees themselves following advertisement for members.
 Appointments are usually for three-year terms.
 Some committees have sub-committees or working groups.
-The main ones are Events Committee and Canalway Cavalcade Committee, which are both sub-committees of Marketing Committee, and Investment Working Group, which is a sub-committee of Finance Committee.
+The main ones are Events Committee* and Canalway Cavalcade Committee, which are both sub-committees of Marketing Committee, and Investment Working Group, which is a sub-committee of Finance Committee. (*Events Committee is currently reporting direct to trustees on a temporary basis)

-The Association has one subsidiary company, Essex Waterways Ltd, which manages the Chelmer & Blackwater Navigation in Essex.
+The Association has a subsidiary company, Essex Waterways Ltd, which manages the Chelmer & Blackwater Navigation in Essex.
 This company is run by a board of directors appointed by IWA's trustees, but otherwise operates independently of IWA (hence the dotted line on the chart).
 Essex Waterways Ltd staff details are listed on the Essex Waterways contact page.